stlbnmaria/project-fairness-interpretability/README.md

 ```

 ## Modeling
-The paramters can be changed in the `config/config_modeling.py`.
+The parameters can be changed in the `config/config_modeling.py`.
 The data is seperated into 60% training and 20% validation and testing each by default.

 Run the training with mlflow tracking with the following command:
 ```bash